Approximately 5 to 10 percent of women with breast cancer have a hereditary form of the disease.

 - A clue that a mutation may exist in a family would be the presence of multiple relatives in a family with breast, ovarian, pancreatic or metastatic prostate cancer, particularly if diagnosed at a young age.

-- Patients with two first-degree relatives who have had breast cancer, such as mother and sister or two sisters, are particularly at risk for having a mutation.
+- Patients with two first-degree relatives who have had breast cancer, such as a mother and sister or two sisters, are particularly at risk for having a mutation.

 Take our Genetics Hereditary Cancer Quiz to learn more about your risk of breast cancer.